Refining the partition for multifold conic optimization problems: Partitions for multifold conic optimization problems

 Note that the hypothesis of the above lemma does not imply the absence of a duality gap.

 }\fi

 One says (e.g., \cite[Def.
-4.74]{BSbook}) that the {\em strict complementarity hypothesis} holds for problem \eqref{pb:cop} if there exists a pair $(x,y)$ solution of the optimality system \eqref{pb:copos}, such that $-y \in \ri N_K(Ax-b)$, where $N_K$ is the normal cone of convex analysis (see \cite[Section~A.5.2]{JBHULem}).
+4.74]{BSbook}) that the {\em strict complementarity condition} holds for problem \eqref{pb:cop} if there exists a pair $(x,y)$ solution of the optimality system \eqref{pb:copos}, such that $-y \in \ri N_K(Ax-b)$, where $N_K$ is the standard normal cone of convex analysis (see \cite[Section~A.5.2]{JBHULem}).
 Since $K$ is a closed convex cone, we have for $s\in K$ that

 where $s^\bot$ denotes the orthogonal complement to the linear span of $s$.